 India, a predominantly cricket crazy nation with a population of over 1.2 billion has enjoyed yet another exhilarating week of sport.
 No, it’s not because they managed to beat the visiting South Africans by a mammoth 203 runs, or due to the thrilling performances from the boxers at the AIBA Women’s World Championships in Russia.
 But, it’s solely attributed to the fact that the National Basketball Association (NBA), held their first-ever basketball game in the South Asian country.

 To onlookers, it may seem like a bolt from the blue, but the NBA has been trying to popularise the sport with the Indian fans for a number of years.
-The biggest challenge they faced was the time difference between the United States and India – which led to a majority of the live games being shown at six and nine am – nowhere close to primetime on television.
+The biggest challenge they’ve faced is the time difference between the United States and India – which led to a majority of the live games being shown at 6 and 9 am..

 Obviously, rescheduling their games to cater to the Asian markets would see a loss in terms of viewership and advertising from Europe, whose players have often taken the journey west to play in the world’s greatest basketball league.

 So, the NBA decided to tie up with the Reliance Foundation – a multinational conglomerate company – loosely responsible for turning sport into the money-making industry in India that is today.
 After having enjoying success promoting the cricket (Indian Premier League) and football (Indian Super League) competitions among many others, Reliance and NBA signed an agreement in 2013 to take basketball to an entirely new level.

 And thus, to celebrate six years of what’s been an extremely fruitful relationship, the two decided to bring the NBA to India.
 A grand idea, which has been used with varying degrees of success in different sports, finally took shape in Mumbai where the Indiana Pacers beat the Sacramento Kings 132-131 in a thrilling overtime finish at the NSCI Dome on Friday.